cabematthews/cabematthews.github.io/_pages/about.md

 I serve as a pastor at Kingwood Methodist Church, a fantastic church community in northeast Houston, Texas.
 Among other responsibilities, I’m the regular preaching pastor in our Vine worship community.

-I am also a postgraduate research student in philosophical theology at the University of Aberdeen.
+I am also a postgraduate research student in philosophical theology at the University of Aberdeen in Scotland.

 Most importantly, I love being married to Stephanie and being the dad to our two kids.